Meet the team

-Previously, Bhakti worked as an Engagement Manager with McKinsey & Company leading client engagements for the High Tech and Corporate Finance practices and started her career in product development in Silicon Valley with Siebel Systems.
-Bhakti is a Computer Engineer with University Honors from Carnegie Mellon University (where she was among the first women from India to attend) and has an MBA from The Wharton School, where she was a Joseph Wharton Fellow.
+Bhakti also serves on the Board of Governors for JA Worldwide.
+Previously, Bhakti worked as an Engagement Manager with McKinsey & Company leading client engagements for the High Tech and Corporate Finance practices.
+She started her career in product development in Silicon Valley with Siebel Systems.
+Bhakti is a Computer Engineer with University Honors from Carnegie Mellon University, where she was among the first women from India to attend.
+She earned an MBA from The Wharton School, where she was a Joseph Wharton Fellow.

 Yin is Director of Operations at BigSpring.
 Previously, she was a founding member and COO & Head of Customer Success at COMPAS Global, which built global expansion software for ambitious B2B startups, at least one of which has become a unicorn.
 She has spent over a decade in Silicon Valley holding various global growth positions in cleantech and SaaS, after starting her career with The Boston Consulting Group in Berlin, Germany and Beijing, China.